DreamingHwz/CS540-Intro-to-AI/README.md

 # CS540-Intro-to-AI
-The course website can be found [here](https://pages.cs.wisc.edu/~kandasamy/courses/22fall-cs540/index.html) and I earned 98.59/100 during 22fall at UW-Madison.
+I took this course at the University of Wisconsin-Madison during the Fall 2022 semester, instructed by Professor Kirthi Kandasamy, and I earned 98.59/100.
+The course website can be found [here](https://pages.cs.wisc.edu/~kandasamy/courses/22fall-cs540/index.html).

-Here are short descriptions for each program -
+Here are short descriptions for each program:
 > hw2: probabilistic language identification to estimate English or Spanish
 > hw3: facial analysis utilizing Principal Component Analysis (PCA)
 > hw5: linear regression on Lake Mendota Ice